-In addition, the Board has considered a detailed cashflow projection for the running costs of the Group and has assumed that Emirates is a going concern.
-The Group retains sufficient cash to cover the forecast operating costs of the Group until the termination date of the Leases in 2024, assuming receipt of planned rental income.
+In addition, the Board has considered a detailed cash flow projection for the running costs of the Group.
+Group and has assumed that Emirates is a going concern.
+The Group retains sufficient cash to cover the forecast operating costs of the Group until the termination date of the Leases in 2025, assuming receipt of planned rental income.

-The Directors believe that their assessment of the viability of the Group over the period chosen was sufficiently robust and encompassed the risks which would threaten the business model, future performance, solvency or liquidity of the Group.
+The Directors believe that their assessment of the viability of the Company over the period chosen was sufficiently robust and encompassed the risks which would threaten the business model, future performance, solvency or liquidity of the Company considering a variety of severe but plausible scenarios.